LayerCollapse: Adaptive compression of neural networks: Methodology

-We extend the use of the parametric ReLU (PReLU) function to develop a regularization method based on the maximum a posteriori (MAP) framework.
-Aligning with Occam's razor, which favors simpler explanations, we propose to adopt a normal distribution with a mean of 1 as the prior distribution for $\alpha$.
-This setting effectively limits the two layers to a linear space, reducing their functional complexity, as illustrated in Figure \ref{fig:1d_demo}.
-This choice is backed by empirical results given in section \ref{sec:exp}.
-MAP framework suggests adding negative log likelihood of the prior distribution of parameters to the loss function.
+We extend the use of the parametric ReLU (PReLU) function to develop a regularization method based on the maximum a posteriori (MAP) framework \cite{degroot2005optimal}.
+Aligning with Occam's razor \cite{schaffer2015not}, which favors simpler explanations, we propose to adopt a normal distribution with a mean of 1 as the prior distribution for $\alpha$.
+This setting effectively limits the two layers to a linear space, reducing their functional complexity.
+This choice is backed by empirical results given in section \ref{sec:experiment}.
+An intuition for this choice is presented in figure \ref{fig:1d_demo} MAP framework suggests adding negative log likelihood of the prior distribution of parameters to the loss function.
 This is referred to as the prior loss or regularization loss.
 Following this principal the added regularization term is:

+where $lc$ is the regularization constant.
+Notice this formulation aligns perfectly to our intuition from equation \eqref{eq:p_error}.